The Ludii Game Description Language is Universal: From Extensive-Form Games to L-GDL

 \subsection{Defining the Start Rules}

-Due to \refassumption{Assumption:InitialGameState}, we know that every player's information set for the initial game state contains only $s_0$; $\forall_p \mathcal{I}(s_0, p) = \{ s_0 \}$.
+Due to \refassumption{Assumption:InitialGameState}, we know that every player's information set for the initial game state contains only $s_0$; $\forall_p \mathcal{I}(p, s_0) = \{ s_0 \}$.
 Hence, we start the game by placing a marker for each player (including a neutral marker for the nature player) on the vertex that represents the initial game state in each player's respective subgraph in the board.
 For any player $p$, the index of this vertex is given by $p \times \vert \mathcal{S} \vert$, assuming $p = 0$ for the nature player.
 Presence or absence of markers on any site in a subgraph corresponding to a player $p$ must be hidden from all other players $p' \neq p$, to avoid leaking information that those other players should not have access to.

 Start rules that accomplish this setup for the initial game state are provided in \reffigure{Fig:ProofStartRules}.
+Each of the \texttt{(\textbf{place} "Marker$k$" <$x$>)} lines places a Marker for player $k$ on site $x$, marking the information set that player $k$ believes the game is in.
+In the initial state, every player's information set contains only a single state, thanks to \refassumption{Assumption:InitialGameState}.
+The marker for $k=0$ does not correspond to any particular player, but is used to mark the true game state.
+The ludeme \texttt{(\textbf{set} Hidden (sites $x$) to:$y$)} states that all sites in a region $x$ are set to be hidden (i.e., unobservable) to player(s) $y$.
+The combination of all such lines in the figure ensures that the first copy of the game tree (with index $0$) is hidden to all players, and every other copy is only observable by its respective player.